Notice of Privacy Practices

 BCFR may use and disclose your protected health information to physicians, nurses, dietitians, therapists, or others who are involved in your care and who will provide you with treatment or services.
 Protected health information includes information that we create or receive that identifies you and your past, present or future health status or care, the provision of care, or payment for that health care.
 The primary reasons for which we may use and disclose your protected health information are as follows:

-- For healthcare operations.
+3. For healthcare operations.
 We may use or disclose your protected health information to support the business activities of our offices, including quality assessment, employee review activities, compliance reviews, and accreditation surveys.
 These activities are referred to as “health care operations”.
+For example, BCFR may perform an internal quality assessment audit that may include the review of your health information to ensure compliance with regulatory and agency standards.

 The following are circumstances where BCFR may use or disclose your health information without first obtaining your Authorization for purposes other than treatment, payment, or health care operations:

-- For Permitted or Required by Law Activities.
+1. For Permitted or Required by Law Activities

-- Legal Proceedings: We may disclose health information in response to an order of a court or administrative tribunal.
+10. Legal Proceedings: We may disclose health information about you in response to an order of a court or administrative tribunal.

 The following are circumstances where BCFR may use or disclose your health information only after obtaining your authorization:

-- Most Uses and Disclosures of Psychotherapy Notes: Psychotherapy notes are notes recorded by a mental health professional documenting or analyzing the contents of conversation during a private counseling session or a group or family counseling session that are kept separately from the rest of your health record.
+1. Most Uses and Disclosures of Psychotherapy Notes: Psychotherapy notes are notes recorded by a mental health professional documenting or analyzing the contents of conversation during a private counseling session or a group or family counseling session that are kept separately from the rest of your health record.
 These notes will typically not be used or disclosed without your Authorization.
-However, psychotherapy notes do not include medication prescription and monitoring, the times of your counseling session, the type of treatment furnished, results of tests, or a summary of your diagnosis, functional status, treatment plan, symptoms, prognosis and progress, which are subject to restrictions that apply to the use or disclosure of those records.
+However, psychotherapy notes do not include medication prescription and monitoring, the times of your counseling session, the type/s of treatment furnished, results of clinical tests, or a summary of your diagnosis, functional status, treatment plan, symptoms, prognosis and progress, which are subject to restrictions that apply to the use or disclosure of those records.
+BCFR would be required to disclose your health information discussed in this paragraph when required to do so by law, pursuant to a federal investigation to determine BCFR’s compliance with HIPAA or may disclose your health information pursuant to governmental health agency oversight investigations, audits or related activities pursuant to §164.512(d).

-- Marketing: If BCFR wants to include a photograph of you or to obtain a quote from you for inclusion in the Agency’s annual report, or on its website, or in other media presentations, we will ask for your Authorization to do so.
-We will also obtain your Authorization before communicating with you about a health-related product or service in a situation in which BCFR will receive payment in exchange for the communication, with the exception of communications with you about government and government-sponsored programs or general health promotions.
+2. Marketing: If BCFR wants to include a photograph of you or to obtain a quote from you for inclusion in the Agency’s annual report, or on its website, social media or in other media presentations, we will ask for your Authorization to do so.
+We will also obtain your Authorization before communicating with you about a health-related product or service in a situation in which BCFR will receive payment in exchange for the communication, with the exception of communications with you about government, government-sponsored or government funded programs or general health promotions.

 You may revoke an authorization, in writing, at any time except to the extent that we have already taken action in good faith relying on the authorization.
 Any other uses and disclosures not specified in this Notice require an authorization.